 Training takes place at the VACHS West Haven (950 Campbell Avenue, West Haven, CT) and Newington (555 Willard Avenue, Newington, CT) campuses.
 VACHS is well-known for its excellence in healthcare provider training.
 VACHS has academic affiliations with the Yale University School of Medicine, the University of Connecticut Schools of Medicine and Dentistry, and over 100 other health professional schools.
 Through these academic affiliations VACHS trains more than 600 medical residents and more than 600 associated health trainees annually.

 The West Haven chiropractic clinic is composed of four exam/treatment rooms furnished with state-of-the-art exam/treatment tables, computers, and other necessary equipment.
 Two additional clinician rooms with computers and high-resolution imaging viewing stations are available.
 The Newington chiropractic clinic is composed of two exam/treatment rooms furnished with state-of-the-art exam/treatment tables, computers, and other necessary equipment.
 Library support through VACHS and the VISN 1 Online Library is available.

 The resident stipend is set annually, based on geographic location, by VA Office of Academic Affiliations.
-For Academic Year 2019-20 the stipend for a VACHS chiropractic resident was $41,027.
 The resident receives paid Federal holidays and accrues vacation and sick leave.
 The resident is also eligible for life and health insurance.
 The resident is protected from personal liability while providing professional services at a VA health care facility under the Federal Employees Liability Reform and Tort Compensation Act, 28 U.S.C.
 2679 (b)-(d).
 See the Program Handbook for more details.

 Certificate of Completion